PygmalionPolymorph/mpc-volumio-adapter/README.md

 # MPC volumio adapter
 This is a small utility to use the command line tools of mpc, when using a volumio server.

-Recently, i switched from mpd to volumio but still hat to use the command line tools to load playlists and start playback.
+Recently, i switched from mpd to volumio as a music player but still had to use the command line tools to load playlists and start playback.
 So i wrote this small adapter.

 If you somehow should be in the same situation, feel free to use and/or expand or adapt this to your needs.